 3. Give yourself and your designer plenty of time.

-While it may seem cool to quick draw deadlines and sling fast turnarounds like you’re a badass business cowboy, last minute projects are never recommended.
+While it may seem cool to quick-draw deadlines and sling fast turnarounds like you’re a badass business cowboy, last minute projects are never recommended.
 Yes.
 A lot of designers are used to working under tight deadlines but you probably won’t get their best work.
 If you want quality consider giving yourself an added buffer between project/publication deadlines and the last revision.
-For smaller jobs an extra few days might work just fine while you may want to extend that out to weeks the first time you work with a designer or for larger, more in depth, projects.
+For smaller jobs an extra few days might be enough buffer but you may want to extend that out to weeks the first time you work with a designer or for larger, more in depth projects.